In this tutorial, we are going to show you how to fix the common error “Something went wrong Error code: 80090034”

 Once the account settings open we need to disconnect the existing account as shown in the picture below from Access work or school.

-- After the account got disconnected then try to log in again with your credentials.
+- After the account gets disconnected try to log in again with your credentials.

 Note: Before making any changes, we recommend taking your system registry backup.
 So, we can revert to our original settings in case of any issue.